-Remove the appliance from it's carton as described previously and stand upon a dust sheet or similar.
-Place the decorative frame, coals, ceramics and fixings safely to one side.
-Remove the burner from the assembly by removing the retaining screws.
-The tray is now free, and may be lifted away.
+Remove the appliance from it's carton as described previously and stand on a dust sheet or similar.
+Place the coals, ceramics and fixings safely to one side.

+Remove the burner from the assembly by removing the two screws in the data/control plate.
+Lift away the plate, and remove the two screws retaining the tray legs.
+The tray is now free and may be lifted away.